Carlos Montezuma Professor; Faculty Fellow, Institute for Policy Research; Director, Laboratory for Human Biology Research

 Research and teaching interests

-Human Biology; Biocultural Perspectives on Health and Human Development; Medical Anthropology and Global Health; Ecological immunology; Stress; Health Disparities; Laboratory Methods.
+Human Biology; Population Health; Biosocial Perspectives on Health and Human Development; Ecological Immunology; Stress; Health Inequities; Laboratory Methods.

 Thom McDade is a biological anthropologist specializing in human population biology.
 His work is primarily concerned with the dynamic interrelationships among society, biology and health over the life course, with an emphasis on life course approaches to stress and the human immune system.
 The development and application of minimally-invasive methods for integrating physiological measures into population-based research is also a major area of interest.
 Prior research in Samoa, and ongoing research in Bolivia and Ecuador, investigates how local cultural transitions associated with globalization affect human development and health, while research in the Philippines is exploring the long term developmental consequences of early nutritional and microbial environments.
 He is currently applying conceptual and methodological tools from this work to US-based research on health disparities, with an emphasis on the potential contributions of stress and environments in infancy.